-The squash also has good fibers that improve the digestion.
-The digestive system of the cavy is a bit fragile as it is, but with the produce of this kind, digestion is much better.
+The squash also has good fibers that improve digestion.
+The digestive system of the cavy is a bit fragile as it is.
+But with the production of this kind, digestion is much better.

 There is also vitamin A which is the strongest antioxidant.
 With this, the cavy will have great immunity, great vision, and all organs inside will be in perfect health.